Is my favorite new TV show this year a ripoff?

 I asked Nick to tell me about it.

-So, one thing thing that I am slightly like surprised that I did not know, I did not know that Michael Crichton created ER.
+So, one thing that I am slightly like surprised that I did not know, I did not know that Michael Creighton created ER.
+Michael Creighton to me is Jurassic Park guy.

 Can you just give me the backstory of Michael Creighton as a person?

 He was going to medical school and times were so different in those days that writing novels was a way to make money on the side to help pay for medical school.
+How is that possible?

-Like legitimately, how is that possible?
+Like, legitimately, how is that possible?

+Well, nobody had cell phones in their hands, smartphones to look at, to scroll on.
 And so many people, instead of scrolling on phones, had these paperback books in their hands that they read.

 This makes me so sad.